 Sell, Donate, and Recycle

 Try not to throw out things that still have life in them.
 We didn’t have as much time and energy as we would have liked to sell many of the things we couldn’t take with us to our new home.
 But free Internet classified sales sites and supermarket bulletin boards are both your friends when you’re trying to find new homes for stuff.
 We donated clothing, small household items, and furniture to local charities and shelters – some of which will even pick up from your home.
 We donated books to the Friends of the Library; newer ones went directly into the library’s collection and the rest were sold in a used book store to raise money for the library.
 We donated tools to a tool library.
 And we left a few things that we no longer need, like gardening equipment and snow shovels, at the house for the next occupants.
 Knowing that someone would be able to use our unwanted items made it easier to give them up.

 There is a quote that I like, which is attributed to Leonardo Da Vinci: “Simplicity is the ultimate sophistication.”
 Keep that in mind as you are downsizing your home or just decluttering your life, and you will find the inspiration and make the time for it to happen calmly and simply.

-Wendy Priesnitz is the editor of Natural Life Magazine and the author of twelve books.
+Wendy Priesnitz is the editor of Natural Life Magazine and the author of thirteen books.
 She and her family have, over the years, lived in a VW van (pre-children), a motor home (with two children), and houses and apartments of various sizes.